 Why do we need remote working tools for a successful WFH

 With the current scenario of mandatory WFH, gaps between colleagues can be created easily.
-Luckily we have tools that have become the virtual bridge that connects us wherever we are working.
+Luckily we have productivity tools that have become the virtual bridge that connects us wherever we are working.
 It helps the team to:

 - Communicate proactively

 One of the rules of WFH that almost everyone emphasizes is always over-communicating.
 This is because, with WFH, it can be easy to slip out and fade into the background.
 We may feel like updating our progress once we have completed every task.
 But in doing so, it may lead to improper documentation and handoffs.

 Communication does not only come in the form of emails, calls or messages.
 It can be done through a simple comment or update.
 With so many things flying around, managers can easily miss out on our work progress.

 At Fyle, we have learned to share what we’ve accomplished and toot our horns a little if we have to.
 We share updates of our work in public groups and ensure we mention our managers, so they remain aware of the progress.
 Doing so can keep teammates updated on our work status and also ensures that things are going as planned.

 At Fyle, we use various forms of communication to ensure our messages to each other are loud and clear.
 Whether it's video calling, texting, phone calls, or email, these tools help bring people together and make sure your messages go across.

 Working in different places can sometimes feel like driving blindly into the fog.
 It can create gaps in communication and can become overwhelming with information overload or the lack of it.
 It may not be possible to receive updates from teammates through modes of communication alone.
 That’s where project management tools come in handy.

 Project management tools help the team to organize and manage time and resources.
 These tools provide the status of the project.
 Even if we are stuck somewhere and are taking a long time to complete a task, project managers can look into it and either remove roadblocks or provide additional support to get the task done.